Xynox/website/_posts/2024-09-29-jekyll_implementation.md

 Error: Process completed with exit code 1.
 ```

-Great!

-## Getting my Website back up

-After this devastating error I needed some time to focus on other things and my website was on a old deployment, still with functioning links to the blog side coming from the index.html but not in the other directions and completely missing css on my blog overview.
+New error!

+## Finding a Fix

+I took a break and let the website stay on an old deployment.

-But after some time I was motivated again and began working on a fix: Old source param out, this had to be the issue and quite to my advantage I just asked Copilot:
-And the AI showed me: I needed to implement into the links a Jekyll-friendly code with the note for Jekyll that it's a relative url!
+But after some time I was motivated again and began working on a fix: Old source param out, this had to be the issue and with some help from AI I figured out that I needed to implement a Jekyll-friendly code into the links with the note for Jekyll that it's a relative url!

-Quickly pushed this into my main branch, waited it to (hopefully) deploy...
+Quickly pushed this into my main branch, waited for it to (hopefully) deploy...

-# Finally fixed
+# Result

-...
-And it deployed... and it was working!
+And it deployed and it was in a working state!
 I was so relieved, the Navbar was working.
-Now I just needed to implement some quick fixes to the remaining filepaths and after 10 minutes I finally fixed everything and my locally served Jekyll sites were looking the same on my "real" online presence!
+Now I just needed to implement some quick fixes to the remaining filepaths and after 10 minutes I finally fixed everything.

-# TLDR
+# TL;DR

-Local filepaths were not working in my Github Deployment, needed to implement parameters into _config.yml and change every line of code into relative file paths with curly braces and comment that it's a relative filepath
+I had issues with local file paths not working on Github Pages.
+I resolved this by configuring `_config.yml` and modifying links to use Jekyll’s relative file paths.